 In the time we’ve been supporting Marlborough Falcon Trust, we’ve seen 13 birds rescued.
 Some are rehabilitated and re-released.
 Others, who have sustained injuries that would prevent their survival in the wild, remain in the aviary as breeding birds.

 In December 2013, two female chicks were released in Marlborough, the first release of aviary-bred birds by Marlborough Falcon Trust.
-In 2014, we are working with the Trust to give people the opportunity to see the falcons up-close and in flight with their flying demonstrations.
+Since 2014, we began working with the Trust to give people the opportunity to see the falcons up-close and in flight with their flying demonstrations.